AlucardNosferatu/RCNN/README.md

 Step-By-Step Implementation of R-CNN from scratch in python

 ## caution
-All models using ROI Pooling is not available for its low performance
+This models is using deprecated version of ROI Pooling which is design for batch_size=1